 - The Educational Specialist (Ed.S.) and Ph.D. degrees are approved by the National Association of School Psychologists (NASP).

 - The Ph.D. program is fully accredited by the Commission on Accreditation of the American Psychological Association.*

-- Both the Ph.D. and the Ed.S. programs offer an optional Applied Behavioral Analysis (ABA) emphasis, accredited by the Behavior Analysis Certification Board (BACB).
+- The Ed.S. program includes an optional Applied Behavioral Analysis (ABA) emphasis, with related course work approved by the Behavior Analysis Certification Board (BACB©).